AniketBembale/Bangaluru_House_Price_Prediction/README.md

 # Model Details
 The model was trained using a dataset of house prices and features.
 The dataset was preprocessed using Pandas to clean and transform the data, and Scikit-learn was used to split the data into training and testing sets, perform feature scaling, and train the regression model.
 Hyperparameter tuning was performed using GridSearchCV to select the best combination of parameters for the model.
-The final model achieved an accuracy of XX% on the test set.
+The final model achieved an accuracy of 84% on the test set.

 # Dependencies